apache/pekko/docs/src/main/paradox/actors.md

 The @javadoc[Receive](pekko.actor.AbstractActor.Receive) can be implemented in other ways than using the `ReceiveBuilder` since in the end, it is just a wrapper around a Scala `PartialFunction`.
 In Java, you can implement `PartialFunction` by extending `AbstractPartialFunction`.
 For example, one could implement an adapter to [Vavr Pattern Matching DSL](https://docs.vavr.io/#_pattern_matching).
-See the [Akka Vavr sample project](https://github.com/akka/akka-samples/tree/2.5/akka-sample-vavr) for more details.
+See the [Pekko Vavr sample project](https://github.com/apache/incubator-pekko-samples/tree/2.5/akka-sample-vavr) for more details.

 If the validation of the `ReceiveBuilder` match logic turns out to be a bottleneck for some of your actors you can consider implementing it at a lower level by extending @javadoc[UntypedAbstractActor](pekko.actor.UntypedAbstractActor) instead